Claudio Naranjo was the first person to research the effects of the harmal alkaloids and the iboga plant and their application in psychotherapy.

 Recently the world bid farewell to a brilliant psychonautical pioneer.
 Claudio Naranjo devoted his long life to examining the psychotherapeutic potential of psychedelic substances.
 He also built a paradigm of psycho-spiritual development to counter suppressive standardized educational systems, and taught and wrote about psychotherapy, meditation, creativity, personality typology, and societal dysfunction.
 Among his pioneering psychedelic therapy research, he coordinated groundbreaking work during the 1960s on the visionary and therapeutic effects of the Amazonian brew, ayahuasca.

-Dr Naranjo changed the world for the better and for this he will be dearly missed.
+Claudio Naranjo changed the world for the better and for this he will be dearly missed.
 His vast legacy survives him through books and globally instituted holistic educational programs that continue to shape spiritual seekers across the generations.
 This article serves as a brief overview of his legendary life and deeds.

 Claudio Benjamín Naranjo Cohen was born on November 24, 1932 in Valparaíso, Chile.
 His educational beginnings were in music; he studied musical composition and played the piano with the Chilean National Conservatory.
 However, not envisioning himself as a musician, and with a desire to serve and heal more directly, he turned to studying medicine.